dimfeld/effectum/README.md

 A Rust job queue library, based on SQLite so it doesn't depend on any other services.

 Currently this is just a library embeddable into Rust applications, but future goals include bindings into other languages and the ability to run as a standalone server, accessible by HTTP and gRPC.
+This will be designed so that a product can start with the embedded version to use minimal infrastructure, and then move to the server version with minimal changes when the time comes to scale out.

 ```rust
 use prefect::{Error, Job, JobState, JobRunner, RunningJob, Queue, Worker};